BryanJacobs/FIDO2Applet/docs/fido_certification.md

 ---
 The authenticator does NOT use a KHAccessToken; the Key Handle is required to access a key.
 RP ID binding is accomplished through the Key Handle containing the SHA256 hash of the Relying Party ID / App ID.
-The authenticator software validates the RP ID a separately computed hash of the requested RP prior to allowing use of the key.
+The authenticator software validates the RP ID through a separately computed hash of the requested RP prior to allowing use of the key.

 1.8